Melvin-Antony/oldhashing-removal/README.md

 else

-echo "Sorry..Not resetting as the password do not match"
+echo "Sorry..Not resetting as the password does not match"

 fi